-Whenever SmaCC creates new classes, they are compiled in the package (or package tag) named on the Package entry box.
+Whenever SmaCC creates new classes, they are placed in the package (or package tag) named in the Package entry box.
 You may wish to select a different package by pressing '...'.

-2.5 Testing our parser
+2.5 Testing Our Parser

 Now we are ready to test our parser.
 Go to the "test" pane, enter 3 + 4, and press "Parse"; you will see that the parser correctly parses it.
-If you press "Parse and explore" or "Parse and inspect" you will see an explorer (Figure 2-3) (respectively an inspector (Figure 2-4)) on an OrderedCollection that contains the parsed tokens.
+If you press "Parse and inspect" you will see an inspector on an OrderedCollection that contains the parsed tokens, as shown in Figure 2-3.
 This is because we haven't specified what the parser is supposed to do when it parses.

-You can also enter incorrect items.
-For example, try to parse 3 + + 4 or 3 + a.
-An error message should appear in the text.
+You can also enter incorrect items as test input.
+For example, try to parse 3 + 4 + 4 or 3 + 4